How to Choose a Pricing Strategy for Your Small Business

 Strategy #4.
 Penetration Pricing

 With this model, you set low prices to gain market share.
+Setting a lower price can help entice customers and attract customers in a new market, making it easier for your business to build an initial customer base.
+Penetration pricing can also increase demand for your products or services by making them more accessible and appealing to a wider audience.
 Penetration pricing works well for businesses entering a new market or launching a new product.
 As such, this pricing strategy requires careful planning to avoid long-term profitability issues.

 Penetration pricing is ideal for businesses that want to quickly gain market share and establish themselves as a player in a new market.